Arrest made in fatal stabbing of Muslim physician – no evidence of a hate crime so far, police say | KRDO

 (CNN) — A 52-year-old Houston-area Muslim physician was stabbed to death this weekend but police say so far, there is no evidence the crime was motivated by hate.

-“At this time we have not found any evidence to link this to a hate crime,” Conroe Police Department Sgt.
+“At this time we have not found any evidence to link this to a hate crime,” Conroe police Sgt.
 David Dickenson told CNN.
 Dickenson says the investigation is ongoing.

 But a Muslim advocacy group and an anti-hate organization are calling for police to watch the case closely.